 Placing MEP Elements

 One basic method of creating a mechanical system is to place individual ducts, pipes or trays one at a time.
-With this method, connections are built up one-by-one and element positions are adjusted individually at the time of placement.
-This is a very flexible "LEGO®"-style workflow where you have full control over the type, allocation and parameters of placed elements.
+With this method, connections are built one-by-one and element positions are adjusted individually at the time of placement.
+This flexible, "LEGO®"-style workflow gives you full control over the type, allocation and parameters of placed elements.

 Smart MEP Routing

 The MEP Routing function enables designers to create connected MEP elements with a series of mouse-clicks.
 ARCHICAD’s smart cursor and temporary guidelines provide further help in creating MEP systems from scratch, quickly and easily.
 Routing is available in both floor plan and 3D views.